isaacprada/AI-wizard-consultant/README.md

 ## How is it used?

 The AI consultant will be used primarily by SME CEOs or C-level executives.
 They will input their company data following a structured questionnaire and this will be the basis for the first stage diagnosis.
 Natural Language Processing (NLP) will have to be used to a certain extent to collect and filter the input data.
+Therafter I envision the use of neural network model for the AI consultant itself.

 ## Data sources and AI methods